What is Gasoline

 What Affects the Price of Gasoline?

 There are several factors combined that make up the price of gasoline.
-Approximately 65% of the end product price is the actual crude oil itself.
+Approximately 65% of the end product price is the actual crude oil trading price.
 Transportation and refinery costs total about 13% and then, finally, getting it to a station near you adds another 11%.

 The price of gasoline is priced by quality grade – regular, midgrade or premium.
 Refineries charge more for higher octane fuel and the most expensive is premium grade.
 This is because fuel with a higher-octane level is less likely to explode or ignite under compression, which matters for high-performance gasoline engines.